 Former Denham Springs mayor Jimmy Durbin dies

-DENHAM SPRINGS — Former Denham Springs mayor Jimmy Durbin died Tuesday morning, current mayor Gerald Landry told WBRZ.
+DENHAM SPRINGS — Former Denham Springs mayor Jimmy Durbin died Tuesday morning, current mayor Gerard Landry told WBRZ.

 "It's unfortunate that Jimmy died this morning.
 He has been a true public servant for the city of Denham Springs," Landry said.